nattsnb/Menu-App/README.txt

 ### Order Menu
 Website where customer can edit and place the order.
 Plus/minus buttons allows to add number of dishes to order.
 Form asks to provide the address.
 If both provided it does create new order on the server and pops out confirmation to move to order status tracking page.

+### Orders Status
+Website where owner sees all orders that were placed.
+They can change status of the order from dropdown-list. the dropdown-list default option is the current order status. after choosing another option the fetch is sent. needs idea how to refresh the list after changing order status to another category"